Resources for New England Research

 27-Oct-2013 The published vital records of Duxbury contain numerous errors.
 Those were corrected by George Ernest Bowman, and I have posted his literal transcriptions of the Duxbury records.

 13-Dec-2012 I have revised this page to provide a master list of the general New England resources on this site.
-I have also added a list of my other genealogical reources on this site, including my USGenWeb county and town pages, the Plymouth Colony Forums and my family pages.
+The main entry point for all of the genealogical reources on this site, including my USGenWeb county and town pages, the Plymouth Colony Forums and my family pages, is the top page for The Plymouth Colony Pages.

 04-Oct-2011 I have added the first revision of the Consolidated Contents of The New York Genealogical and Biographical Record.
 It will be revised as additional volumes are added.